mhdshameel/ImageSorter/MVVM using caliburn micro.md

 	Tried the view first approach from the same article referenced above, were able to solve the design time no preview problem.
 	It involves:
-	0. in xaml of the main view, include the usercontrol's view and bind to the vm using cm:Bind.Model where xmlns:cm="http://www.caliburnproject.org"
+	1. in xaml of the main view, include the usercontrol's view and bind to the vm using cm:Bind.Model where `xmlns:cm="http://www.caliburnproject.org"`
-	1. Creating a resource in the usercontrol of the viewmodel.
+	2. Creating a resource in the usercontrol of the viewmodel.
-	2. Setting the root element's DataContext to this resource.
+	3. Setting the root element's DataContext to this resource.
-	3. And in the code behind (xaml.cs) add a prop of the viewmodel type and initialize it to the DataContext of the root (vm = (FolderWithImagePreviewViewModel)this.rootGrid.DataContext;)
+	4. And in the code behind (xaml.cs) add a prop of the viewmodel type and initialize it to the `DataContext` of the root as ```vm = (FolderWithImagePreviewViewModel)this.rootGrid.DataContext;```
-	4. Add a wrapper property for the prop in viewmodel
+	5. Add a wrapper property for the prop in viewmodel

 	Problems with this approach:
 	1. First of all there are lot of code behind